shilgapira/Funkyval-ObjC/README.md

 Funkyval evaluates arithmetic, boolean and string expressions with support for getting and setting values from variables.

-Should work on any version of iOS or OS X.
+Should work on any non-ancient version of iOS and Mac OS X.

 ## Usage